dashpay/docs/masternodes/setup.rst

   b823338301e47875493c20361a23aef034578030c639480203b394669ab05e09

-Your masternode is now upgraded to DIP3 and will appear on the Deterministic Masternode List after the transaction is mined to a block.
-You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Dash Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
-Note again that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
+Your masternode is now registered and will appear on the Deterministic Masternode List after the transaction is mined to a block.
+You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Dash Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP003 masternode.
+Note again that all functions related to DIP003 will only take effect once Spork 15 is enabled on the network.
 You can view the spork status using the ``spork active`` command.

 At this point you can go back to your terminal window and monitor your masternode using ``dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
-You will probably need to wait around 30 minutes as the node passes through the PRE_ENABLED stage and finally reaches ENABLED.
-Give it some time, the final result should appear as follows:
+The final result should appear as follows:

 .. figure:: img/setup-dashman-started.png
    :width: 400px